End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Implementation Details

 The RY-H2 hand is a five-finger under-actuated dexterous hand featured by high-speed grasping \cite{ruiyan}.
 Totaling 11 joints, with 6 active and 5 passive degrees of freedom, it is actuated by high-power-density brushless DC motors.
 This design enables a rapid open-close cycle time of 0.4\textit{s} and a high maximum grip force of 140\textit{N}.
 With a lightweight of 0.6\textit{kg}, it is suitable for dynamic tasks requiring both speed and power, and secondary algorithmic development for industrial and research applications.

-During the evaluation phase on the physical robot system, the following configurations are applied: \begin{itemize} \item \textbf{Model Checkpoint:} All VLA models evaluated in the main experiments and the appendix are the checkpoints saved at 80,000 training steps. \item \textbf{Control Frequency:} The robot arm and hand are controlled by the policy at \textbf{30 Hz} control frequency. \end{itemize}
+During the evaluation phase on these physical robot hardware, the same setting was configured: \begin{itemize} \item \textbf{Model Checkpoint:} All VLA models evaluated in the main experiments and the appendix are the checkpoints saved at 80,000 training steps. \item \textbf{Control Frequency:} The robot arm and hand are controlled by the policy at \textbf{30 Hz} control frequency. \end{itemize}